Justin Smith and Melissa Amacher

 MELISSA: Number one, we both love Rick Pomeroy.

-research before I chose UC Davis for my credential.
+JUSTIN: I did a good amount of research before I chose UC Davis for my credential.
 The thought that went into the philosophy of the School of Education was so attractive.
 The time that Rick puts into making perfect placements for his teachers based on personality and t with school cultures is so wonderful.
 Both of our student teaching placements were stellar.
 I’m de nitely proud to say I did my credential and master’s at UC Davis.
 Everyone in the education arena knows what it means.